The ultimate guide to planning an epic Ireland road trip itinerary!

 We’ll definitely be adding to our list once we do our next Ireland road trip.

-Once you’ve picked up your campervan in Dublin head out of the city aiming for the town of Wexford in Ireland’s Ancient East.
+Once you’ve picked up your campervan in Dublin (and of course visited the Guinness Storehouse, which is a must see) head out of the city aiming for the town of Wexford in Ireland’s Ancient East.

 The drive itself won’t be overly beautiful, but chances are you’ve picked up the rental in the afternoon and the goal is to just get out of the city.